70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 Please take a look and let us know what we forgot in the comments below.

 It isn't just a question of accuracy but also one of tactics and strategy.
-Multiple assailants, shooting from and toward cover, and dealing with the nerves are all good reasons to pack as much ammunition as you can.
+Multiple assailants, shooting from and toward cover, and dealing with the nerves are all good reasons to pack as much ammunition as you can Additionally, magazines can cause malfunctions and having a spare magazine might be the best and potentially only way to clear a malfunction in your gun.

 Spare Magazines

-Some people in the industry feel that the 2nd amendment is their permit.
-While we agree on principle, the law doesn't work that way in some states.
-Unless you live in a Constitutional Carry state getting the permit is the best way to ensure you are legal and educated.
+Some people in the gun community feel that the 2nd amendment is their permit.
+While we agree on principle, the law doesn't work that way in many states.
+Unless you live in a Constitutional Carry state getting the permit is the best way to ensure you are legal and educated and even if you do live in a Constitutional Carry state, you still probably would benefit from getting a permit.

 Ammunition is expensive, and so is the range fee, the gas in your car, and your time.
 Save a little money and increase your muscle memory with dry fire training.
-Use either an unloaded and inspected firearm or a laser simulation firearm and get it done at home or wherever you want to train.
-Learn more: Dry Fire Training With Laser Simulation
+Use either a BarrelBlok'd firearm or a laser-equipped training gun, or other type of dedicated training gun, and get it done at home or wherever you want to train.
+Click here for our roundup on dry fire training tools.

 When you get a chance to do self-defense training, don't waste it by drawing from a hip or OWB holster.
 Use the same concealed carry holster you carry with to ensure you build the right kind of muscle memory.
 Learn more by reading “How to Draw From Concealed.”

-Most of the surfaces in those bathrooms are slippery, and the gun is likely to fall, but as a worst-case scenario, you leave it in the stall altogether.
-There are good alternatives.
+Most of the surfaces in those bathrooms are slippery, and the gun is likely to fall.
+But as a worst-case scenario, you might leave it in the stall altogether.
+There are better alternatives.
 Learn more here: Concealed Carry In the Bathroom

 Where to Put Gun When In Bathroom